The Interdisciplinary Institute hosts lectures, public and research forums, and retreats on interdisciplinary teaching and learning.

 April 16, 2019, 2:00-3:30pm, Cascia Hall

 - Public Forum: “From Merrimack College to India and Back: Faculty and Students Reflect on a Global Interdisciplinary Field Experience” Dr. Ellen Fitzpatrick, Dr. Simona Sharoni, and Dr. Elaine Ward were joined by students Tiana Lawrence and Eden MacDugall to share a slide show and initial reflections as well as future opportunities for collaboration with Barefoot College.
-You may read more about the trip here.
+You may read more about the trip in The Beacon (Merrimack College’s Student Newspaper) or here.

 April 3, 2019, 4:00-5:00pm, Cascia Hall

-Faculty Research Forum: Bioethics and “Designing Babies.”
-Dr. Lisa Fuller , Philosophy, Dr. Autumn Ridenour, Religious and Theological Studies, and Dr. Janine LeBlanc, Biology
+Faculty Research Forum: “Brave New Biology: Ethics in Genetic Research” Dr. Lisa Fuller , Philosophy, Dr. Autumn Ridenour, Religious and Theological Studies, and Dr. Janine LeBlanc, Biology

 February 28, 2019, 4:00-6:00 p.m., Cascia Hall